FuelLabs/fuel-telemetry/README.md

 ### Applications with Existing Tracing

-If you're writing an app where `fuel-telemetry` will need to work along side other `tracing` `Layer`s or `Subscriber`s, you will need to create a `TelemetryLayer` by hand and then add it to your existing `Subscriber` e.g:
+If you're writing an application where `fuel-telemetry` will need to work along side other `tracing` `Layer`s or `Subscriber`s, you will need to create a `TelemetryLayer` by hand and then add it to your existing `Subscriber` before calling telemetry macros e.g:

 ```rust
 use fuel_telemetry::prelude::*;